 MyKinsta is a staple of the Kinsta platform — a custom-built hosting panel for managing your websites and account.

-You can manage all of your Kinsta-powered sites from this central location, and it’s specific to WordPress.
+You can manage all of your Kinsta-powered sites from this central location.
 It’s also heavy on information and gives you dedicated panels for the following:

 - Robust user management, which lets you assign roles and privileges in seconds